GrapesJS/grapesjs/README.md

 ## Installation

-You can get GrapesJS with `bower install grapesjs` or via `git clone https://github.com/artf/grapesjs.git` to directly use it.
+You can get GrapesJS with `npm install grapesjs` or via `git clone https://github.com/artf/grapesjs.git`.
 For development purpose you should follow instructions below.

 ## Development